What Is Wildflower Honey?

 Due to its wild origins, all batches of wildflower honey will be unique.
 The taste can vary from season to season, ranging from light and fruity to darker and more robust.

-In general, the wildflower honey collected later in the season, from late August through October, will have a stronger flavor profile and darker color than those made in the spring and early summer.
+In general, the wildflower honey collected later in the season, from late August through October, will have a stronger flavour profile and darker colour than those made in the spring and early summer.

 Wildflower Honey Nutrition Values